yanatan16/franzy-connect/README.md

 A clojurized kafka connect interface.

 This project aims to cover up all the java nonsense in a nice and clojure way.
-This library aims to help manage deferred completion of writes and retry logic.

 ## Install